eleapmgt/eleapmgt/README.md

 ### Hi, I'm @eleapmgt 👋

-💼 I'm looking for an internship starting next October, as part of the OpenClassrooms JavaScript React Application Development program.
+💼 I'm looking for an internship, as part of the Wild Code School JavaScript Development program.

 🌱 I am currently enrolled in the OpenClassrooms Web Developer course to create and maintain dynamic websites.